VirtualForgeGmbH/hascar/README.md

 hascar will be installed to ~/.local/bin

+# Verifying signatures

+You can use hascar to decompress and subsequently inspect the contents of a SAR file.
+You would normally not install the contents from untrusted SAR files, so there is no need to verify the signature.

+If, OTOH, you do trust the original SAR file but wish to verify the signature to ensure you are indeed dealing with the original SAR file's contents, like when installing patches to your SAP system, then you will need to do the following: Since hascar at this time does not support verifying signatures, you need to use SAP's own tool for that purpose.
+You can use hascar to initially decompress the archive.
+This step ensures that only archives with a correct and untampered file header and compressed contents are accpted.
+Then, use SAP's own sapcar tool to create a new archive from the decompressed archive.
+You will now have a trusted archive, because you created it yourself.
+You can then use SAP's original tool to decompress it again, while verifying the signature.

+The only attack vector left is the signature checking algorithm.

 # Usage

 Run hascar with the -h flag to get help.
 Basically, the usage should be the